ipetkov/crane/docs/API.md

   cross-compilation toolchain using `mkCrossToolchainEnv`.
 Useful if you want to perform this configuration yourself.
   - Default value: `true`
-* `doSetupSourceMap`: controls whether crane automatically sets up a source map using the [`--remap-path-prefix`] option.
-The output of the derivation gains a dependency on the source code stored within the Nix store, but in return debuggers / other tools are able to resolve source file references to the correct files.

-  The option is set using the `CARGO_BUILD_RUSTFLAGS` environment variable, meaning it will not override any existing rustc flags you have set.
-However, the option may not be applied if you have set any `rustflags` configuration options with higher priority (e.g. target / `cfg()`-specific); in this case you will have to setup source mapping yourself.
-  - Default value: value of `dontStrip`
 * `doInstallCargoArtifacts`: controls whether cargo's `target` directory should be copied as an output
   - Default value: `true`